braillerap/AccessBrailleRAP/README.md

 [![auto_build_for_ubuntu](https://github.com/braillerap/AccessBrailleRAP/actions/workflows/auto_build_for_ubuntu.yml/badge.svg?event=release)](https://github.com/braillerap/AccessBrailleRAP/actions/workflows/auto_build_for_ubuntu.yml)

+To use the BrailleRAP embosser from Linux, the user need permission to use the serial port.
+This generaly mean that your user need to be in the dialout group.

 ## LibLouis
 AccessBrailleRAP use liblouis to translate text into Braille.
 You can select the Braille language (English, French...), contracted or uncontacted Braille, and 6 dots or 8 Dots Braille standard.